3 Dimension reduction overview

 Three scatterplots: (a) points lie close to a straight line in the x=y direction, (b) points lie close to a horizontal line, (c) points spread out in the full plot region.
 There are no axis labels or scales.

 Figure 3.1: Explanation of how dimension reduction is perceived in 2D, relative to variables: (a) Two variables with strong linear association.
 Both variables contribute to the association, as indicated by their axes extending out from the ‘collapsed’ direction of the points; (b) Two variables with no linear association.
 But x3 has less variation, so points collapse in this direction; (c) The situation in plot (b) does not arise in a tour because all variables are (usually) scaled.
-When an axes extends out of a direction where the points are collapsed, it means that this variable is partially responsible for the reduced dimension.
+When an axis extends out of a direction where the points are collapsed, it means that this variable is partially responsible for the reduced dimension.

 Now let’s think about what this looks like with five variables.
-Figure 3.2 shows a grand tour on five variables, with (a) data that is primarily 2D, (b) data that is primarily 3D and (c) fully 5D data.
+Figure 3.3 shows a grand tour on five variables, with (a) data that is primarily 2D, (b) data that is primarily 3D and (c) fully 5D data.
 You can see that both (a) and (b) the spread of points collapse in some projections, with it happening more in (a).
 In (c) the data is always spread out in the square, although it does seem to concentrate or pile in the centre.
 This piling is typical when projecting from high dimensions to low dimensions.
 The sage tour (Laa et al., 2022) makes a correction for this.

 Code to make animated gifs